cloudnull/transporter/README.rst

 Overview:
 ---------

 *XenOsImager* will create an image from information obtained from within the instance.
 The application will look at the "*xenstore*" data to determine the UUID of the instance, and the region.
-The user is only required input their OpenStack API Credentials into a simple configuration file.
+The user is only required to input their OpenStack API Credentials into a simple configuration file.
 These credentials are only used to make API calls for image creation.

 Simply the application will allow you to create images of instances as a simple automation task; CRON job, on demand, or anythine else you can think of.